Constructive Outdoor Play – A parent’s perspective

 “Their speech and imaginative play really blew me away.
 One boy in particular, who was in the same class as Matthew, took me through his imaginary car wash.

 “My wellies were muddy as it had been raining, and so he guided me through each phase, step-by-step, of the car-wash to have them cleaned and blow-dried.
 In each phase of the wash he was going into depth about the process, and how it was cleaning my boots.
 He used leaves, sticks and a small hole which he had dug out to set the scene.

-What was incredible is that only a couple of years ago, I remember this boy as someone who couldn’t string a sentence together, and now he was able to play nicely, and use language to confidently give me commands as he guided me through his imaginary car-wash.
+What was incredible is that only a couple of years ago, I remember this boy as someone who couldn’t string a sentence together, and now he was able to and use language to confidently give me commands as he guided me through his imaginary car-wash.
 It was really astonishing to see.
 “Now you have finished washing, you must come and blow-dry your boots.”
 It gave me so much hope, not only for Matthew, but for other children as well.”

 What else did you observe?

 “It was a mild afternoon in February, after lunch.
 The children were so overjoyed to be outside.
 The area of play was divided into sections.
 In one area the children were learning to build a bonfire, where a Forest School facilitator was instructing how to correctly and safely create a fire.
 The children were listening patiently and following directions.

 “One area was a “mud kitchen”, a section where children worked together to make and bake mud pies.
 It was messy, of course, but it was constructive.
 The children were consciously using pots and pans to put mud into, asking me what flavour I wanted and then pretending to collect the money I paid for it.
 They were very imaginative at applying the area they were in to their real world experiences.
 These opportunities are so important for children, especially impressive as there weren’t any adults instructing them on how to run the kitchen.
 It really was amazing.”